Daily aspirin therapy: Understand the benefits and risks

 Coated aspirin also is called enteric-coated aspirin.
 It is made to pass through the stomach and not dissolve until it reaches the small intestine.
 Coated aspirin may be gentler on the stomach.
 It may be appropriate for some people who take a daily aspirin, especially those with a history of gastrointestinal inflammation or ulcers.

-But there's no evidence that taking coated aspirin decreases the chance of developing gastrointestinal bleeding.
+But there's no evidence that taking coated aspirin lowers the risk of gastrointestinal bleeding.
 Also, coated aspirin may not work as well as plain aspirin when taken at the time of a possible heart attack.
-Talk to your health care provider if you're concerned about ways to decrease your bleeding risk.
+Talk with your healthcare professional if you're concerned about your bleeding risk.